hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 We will again use `cnn.com` as an example and run two tests.
 Before starting the tests, make sure that Wireshark is running on the Kali VM and (re)apply the filter for HTTP.
 This time, though, let's make our filter a little more broad by including all the versions of HTTP: 1, 2 *and* 3.
 In Wireshark, these protocol identifiers are `http`, `http2` and `http3`, respectively.
 Combine that information with your knowledge of the [Wireshark filter syntax](https://www.wireshark.org/docs/wsug_html_chunked/ChWorkBuildDisplayFilterSection.html) to write an effective display filter so that you only see HTTP traffic, no matter which version of the protocol is used.
 Record the display filter that you applied as the answer to Question 5 in `submission.txt`.

 The first test will be run through the web browser.
-This test will ensure that we have properly installed the MITM Proxy imposter Certificate Authority in the browser.
+This test will ensure that we have properly installed the MITM Proxy impostor Certificate Authority in the browser.
 (Re)Open Firefox and connect to `cnn.com`.
 By connecting to `cnn.com` in Firefox, you should see many HTTP packets being displayed in Wireshark.
 Choose a packet and describe its contents (what was the resource accessed? what was the HTTP method? what was the status code?).
 Record your description in `submission.txt` under Question 6.

 The second test will be run through `wget`.
-This test will ensure that we installed the MITM Proxy imposter Certificate Authority successfully in the operating system.
+This test will ensure that we installed the MITM Proxy impostor Certificate Authority successfully in the operating system.

 ```
 $ wget http://www.cnn.com